meanxson/doom-challenge/external/glfw/README.md

 ## Compiling GLFW

-GLFW itself requires only the headers and libraries for your OS and window system.
+GLFW itself requires only the headers and libraries for your OS and Window system.
 It does not need the headers for any context creation API (WGL, GLX, EGL, NSGL, OSMesa) or rendering API (OpenGL, OpenGL ES, Vulkan) to enable support for them.